suffolklibraries/sljekyll/coronavirus/index.md

 layout: default
 title: Suffolk Libraries and coronavirus
 breadcrumb: home
 callout-text: "Libraries will begin to re-open with a limited number of services from Mon 6 July.
-Mobile and home library services remain suspended.
+The mobile service will also start to run again.
+The home library service remains suspended.
 Continue to access the eLibrary, online events & activities and book & film groups from your home."
 featured: true
 featured-image: /images/coronavirus/coronavirus.jpg
 featured-alt: 'NHS advice poster: Wash your hands more often for 20 seconds'